paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2008-09-30-taking_flight.md

   date: 2008-10-01T03:52:13+01:00
   url: http://paulrobertlloyd.com/
   content: |
-    Fabricio -- I'm in town until the morning of the 10th, so maybe we could catch up on the 9th?
+    Fabricio – I’m in town until the morning of the 10th, so maybe we could catch up on the 9th?

-    Yes, the 'green squiggly thing' is my attempt at fussing travel+design, in the form of a pixelated map.
+    Yes, the ‘green squiggly thing’ is my attempt at fussing travel+design, in the form of a pixelated map.
 It was multicoloured originally, and I may still alter the colouring in the future.

     Thanks for the comments all!